asifhg/CGold/docs/tutorials/project.rst

   -- Generating done
   -- Build files have been written to: /.../project-examples/_builds

-CMake will run tests for other tools as well, so try to avoid checking of anything before ``project``, place all checks **after project declared**.
+CMake will run tests for other tools as well, so we should try to avoid checking for anything before ``project``.
+Place all checks **after project declared**.

-Also ``project`` is a place where toolchain file will be read.
+Also ``project`` is a place where the toolchain file will be read.

 .. literalinclude:: /examples/project-examples/toolchain/CMakeLists.txt
   :language: cmake